deep-model/Data_Center_Utilization_of_Heterogenous_GPU_Clusters/README.md

 queuing latency.
 Moreover, an increase in power usage for GPU clusters is realized adding unnecessary cost for both the cloud service provider and customer [12].

-In order to process big data at the rates and volumes mentioned, not only have new techniques been developed such as Spark, Hadoop, and MapReduce, but advances in distributed cloud computing and clustering have led to a hyperbolic expansion of data centers around the globe.
-Combined with parallel computing architectures of GPUs, cloud computing infrastructures have contributed to accelerated training and inference often expected of deep model networks.
-This robust parallelization for tensor processing and neural networks presents GPU clusters as a preferred processing solution for many supervised and unsupervised AI/ML tasks.
-A common framework for distributed clusters consists of varying models of GPUs and CPUs to form heterogeneous GPU clusters.